TritonDataCenter/node-manta/docs/man/mjob.md

   Specifies an image version semver to use in job phases.
 Must be specified as a semver string (default is ~1.0).

-`--init path`
+`--init command`
-  Specifies an asset to make available in the compute zone that runs *before* the exec command.
+  Specifies a command to execute in the compute zone for the next map or reduce phase.
+This command will be executed *once* per zone, and will run *before* the exec command for the phase.
 This is useful for setup, etc.

 `-m, --map command`
   Specifies a map phase.